 Dr Kaylin Cheng (Chinese Medicine)

 Kaylin is a caring practitioner who is passionate about helping people balance their mind and body to maintain optimum health.
 This is because she strongly believes in the fundamental Chinese Medicine concept of “the best treatment of disease is prevention”.
-She graduated with a double degree in Bachelor of Health Science/Applied Science (Chinese Medicine) at RMIT University and is an accredited Chinese Medicine Herbalist and Acupuncture practitioner in Australia.
+She graduated with a double degree in Bachelor of Health Science/Applied Science (Chinese Medicine) at RMIT University and is an accredited Chinese Medicine Herbalist and Acupuncturist in Australia.

 In her spare time, she focuses on the in-depth study of classic medical texts and its significance in modern day Chinese Medicine treatments.
 She is continuously refining and mastering her clinical skills to provide the best care for her clients.